 Step-By-Step Photos and Directions:

-Step 2: Combine the wet ingredients and blend in a smaller bowl.
+Step 2: Combine the wet ingredients.
+Blend the wet ingredients in a separate, smaller mixing bowl until smooth.

 I now realize I’d forgotten the taste and texture of really good bread.
 Thank you for returning that pleasure to me.”